 Its attack for 2 psychic does 130 and 5 damage counters to their bench, so it's spreading 180 damage, which is very nice and against stage 1 or 2 decks it will clean house.
 It'll also take a lot of easy KOs on Pokemon like Trubbish in Toxtricity decks and so on.
 It's a very powerful card don't get me wrong.

 I think the scary thing about it is it's a 320hp Pokemon, which is spreading 180 damage a turn, that is a terrifying thought.

 Now, this may be a surprise, but I think it's one of the better cards in the set honestly, and that's for it's Counter attack.
 The attack reads 'If this Pokémon was damaged by an attack during your opponent's last turn, this attack does that much more damage.'

 It has 320 health, so next to no Pokemon are one hit KOing him, meaning this attack will come into play.
 But the best thing about it, it goes off the damage you were dealt and not the damage counters on you like other similar Pokemon.
 So that means we can heal off any damage done, but still hit them back as if we hadn't.

 This attack is amazing, and something that will definitely be cropping up more and more as we get extra healing support in the next set.
 It's already making waves over in Japan though, winning some tournaments.

-It's Cinderace V is also very good, as it gives it's self free retreat, which makes it very useful to get out of the active slot if you need too, and works well against our next card.
+It's Cinderace V is also very good, as it gives its self free retreat, which makes it very useful to get out of the active slot if you need to, and works well against our next card.